canonical/postgresql-k8s-operator/docs/how-to/deploy/index.md

 ## Airgapped

-[How to deploy in an offline or air-gapped environment] goes over the special configuration steps for installing PostgreSQL in an airgapped environment via CharmHub and the Snap Store Proxy.
+[How to deploy in an offline or air-gapped environment] goes over the special configuration steps for installing PostgreSQL in an airgapped environment via Charmhub and the Snap Store Proxy.

 ## Cluster-cluster replication